nudataviz/project-fall25-darbyatNE/proposal.md

 # CS7250 Project Proposal:

-### Title: Using Past Data to Predict Future Energy Prices
+### Title: Visualizing Historical Electricity Prices to Gain Market Insights

 **Story:**  Allows users to visualize targeted market price data by zone to make price forecasts and get immediate answers to business questions like: